 But if I really want to stick to my minuscule budget, I do have some much cheaper choices.
 The city of Paris has about 38 public pools that cost less than 5€ to use.
 Continuing with the art deco theme, there’s Piscine Pontoise (5th), on the edge of the Latin Quarter.
 While this one doesn’t have the most up-to-date facilities, it does have the charm of retro-style private changing cabins for rent.

 There’s also the Piscine de la Butte aux Cailles (13th) in a 1920’s building, fed by an underground spring.
 For those days when I need more modern facilities, Piscine Les Halles-Suzanne Berlioux (1st), located in the shopping mall in the center of Paris is a great option.
-The popular Josephine Baker (13th) pool on the Seine is reopening after some regular maintenance work and the recent flood.
+The popular Josephine Baker (13th) pool lets you swim and lounge right on the Seine River.

 The Coolest Pools Just Outside of Paris